 - Personal Injury Claim FAQs

 An elbow fracture can be caused by many different types of incidents, the circumstances of which could leave you wondering if you’re able to claim compensation.
 If you’re able to show that the injury you’ve suffered is due to someone else’s negligence, you may be able to claim.
-This is the crux of making a successful personal injury claim—receiving compensation by showing that the injury was due to another person’s negligence.

 Our broken elbow compensation calculator can, in minutes, it can give you an estimate of the compensation you could claim.
 It assesses the core aspects of your injury to provide you with a compensation bracket showing what your injury is worth.
 This can also include any financial losses you’ve suffered due to the injury.